jack-richards/tf2-trading-bot/README.md

 ```
 You should see the trading bot as one of the processes, you can shut it down with ``pm2 stop [application name]`` or ``pm2 delete [application name]``

-# How to add items to buy & sell?
+## How to add items to buy & sell?
 Simply add the item to be priced by the bptf-autopricer application through one of the methods shown [here](https://github.com/jack-richards/bptf-autopricer/tree/main?tab=readme-ov-file#adding-items-to-price).

+## ⭐ Show Your Support
+If you find the project useful, please consider leaving a star! ⭐